Gabriele Casella

 Gabriele Casella (born 23 June 1994) is an Italian kickboxer.
 He is the former WAKO World Light Heavyweight champion, the former WMO World Light Heavyweight champion, and two time Italian national champion.

 Kickboxing and muay thai career

 Early career

 Casella made his professional debut against Giuseppe D'Amuri at The Night Of The Wolf 2 on May 25, 2013.
 He won the fight by a first-round knockout.
-After stopping Roman Kozac in the second round at Kombat Night VI on July 5, 2013, Casella was booked to face Martin Meoni for the Federkombat -75kg Muaythai title at Grand Prix Roma 2013 on November 16, 2013.
+After stopping Roman Kozac in the second round at Kombat Night VI on July 5, 2013, Casella was booked to face Martin Meoni for the Federkombat -75 kg Muaythai title at Grand Prix Roma 2013 on November 16, 2013.
 He won the fight by unanimous decision.

 Casella faced the former two-time World Boxing Council Muaythai European champion Wendy Annonay at Grande Soirée de la Boxe on March 14, 2015.
 He won the fight by a unanimous decision.

 He fought Peemai Jitmuangnon in September 2015, during The Circle.
 He won the fight by a unanimous decision.
 He fought another Thai athlete, Sor Klinmee, 10 months later, and won by a first round KO.